awsdocs/amazon-dynamodb-developer-guide/doc_source/Limits.md

 ### Maximum Write Capacity for a Table with a Stream Enabled<a name="limits-dynamodb-streams-max-write-capacity"></a>

-AWS places some default limits on the write capacity for DynamoDB tables with DynamoDB Streams enabled\.
-These are the limits unless you request a higher amount\.
-To request a service limit increase, see [https://aws\.amazon\.com/support](https://aws.amazon.com/support)\.
+AWS places some default quotas on the write capacity for DynamoDB tables with DynamoDB Streams enabled\.
+These are the quotas unless you request a higher amount\.
+To request a service quota increase, see [https://aws\.amazon\.com/support](https://aws.amazon.com/support)\.
 + US East \(N\.
 Virginia\), US East \(Ohio\), US West \(N\.
 California\), US West \(Oregon\), South America \(São Paulo\), Europe \(Frankfurt\), Europe \(Ireland\), Asia Pacific \(Tokyo\), Asia Pacific \(Seoul\), Asia Pacific \(Singapore\), Asia Pacific \(Sydney\), China \(Beijing\) Regions:
   + Per table – 40,000 write capacity units
 + All other Regions:
   + Per table – 10,000 write capacity units

 **Note**
- The provisioned throughput limits also apply for DynamoDB tables with DynamoDB Streams enabled\.
-For more information, see [Throughput Default Limits](#default-limits-throughput)\.
+ The provisioned throughput quotas also apply for DynamoDB tables with DynamoDB Streams enabled\.
+For more information, see [Throughput Default Quotas](#default-limits-throughput)\.

 ## DynamoDB Accelerator \(DAX\)<a name="limits-dax"></a>